 Pay accuracy and parity, particularly where labour hire workers perform comparable roles

-Superannuation alignment, including correct earnings bases and system configuration
+Superannuation alignment, including correct earnings base and system configuration

 Casual conversion, where obligations are triggered by patterns of work rather than intent